 The Company has an employee savings plan under which the Company provides safe harbor matching contributions.
-For the fiscal years ended June 30, 2023 and 2022, the Company's contributions under the plan were \$1,917 and \$1,662, respectively.
+For the fiscal years ended June 30, 2024 and 2023, the Company's contributions under the plan were \$1,886 and \$1,917, respectively.

-l) Income Taxes
+1) Income Taxes